microchip-pic-avr-examples/pic18f16q20-i3c-multi-protocol-translator-mplab-mcc/README.md

 |:-----------------:|:---------:|:-------:|:---------:|:-------:|:-------:|:-------:|:--------:|
 |UART Transmit|0x48|0x41|0x42|0x43|0x44|0x45|0x46|

-For receiving any data from the on-board debugger TX pin to the I3C Controller, first send the value of stop byte command (e.g.: 0xA ie ASCII value of LF) from the I3C Controller.
-It can be only once or whenever user wants to modify the Stop Byte value.
+For receiving any data from the on-board debugger TX pin to the I3C Controller, first send the value of the Stop Byte command (e.g.: 0xA ie ASCII value of LF) from the I3C Controller.
+It can be sent only once or whenever the user want to modify the Stop Byte value.

 |Controller Operation|Data 1|Data 2|
 |:-----------------:|:---------:|:-------:|